 The 'Battle of Wau' was fought between Australian and Japanese forces in New Guinea (29 January/4 February 1943).

 In 'Sr', Japanese forces had departed the base area at Rabaul on New Britain island in September 1942, crossed the Solomon Sea and, despite Allied air attacks, successfully reached Lae, where they landed at Salamaua and Lae, the latter lying at the head of the Huon Gulf, on 12 and 16 September respectively.
 The Japanese troops then advanced overland on Wau, an Australian base that potentially threatened the Japanese positions at Salamaua and Lae.
 There then developed a race between the Japanese moving overland, hampered by the terrain, and the Australians, moving by air, hampered by the weather.
 By the time the Japanese reached the Wau area after a trek over the mountains, the Australian defenders had been greatly reinforced by air.
-In the battle that followed, despite achieving tactical surprise by approaching from an unexpected direction, the Japanese attackers were unable to capture Wau.
+In the battle which followed, despite achieving tactical surprise by approaching from an unexpected direction, the Japanese attackers were unable to capture Wau.

 Wau is a town in New Guinea at one end of the Wau-Bulolo valley.
 It had been the site of a gold rush during the 1920s and 1930s, the prospectors reaching the coast at Salamaua by sea and then struggling inland along the so-called 'Black Cat Track'.
 The prospectors and follow-on miners partially cleared the area and built houses and workshops, and established a water supply and an electricity grid.
 They also constructed airfields at Wau and Bulolo, and these quickly became the primary means of reaching the Wau-Bulolo valley.
 Wau airfield was a rough kunai grass airstrip 3,100 ft (945 m) long with a 10% slope in the direction of Mt Kaindi.
 Aircraft could approach only from the north-east, landing uphill and taking off downhill.
 The mountain at the end of the runway prevented second attempts at landing and precluded extension of the airstrip.
-Pilots had to manoeuvre the aircraft under cloud and through dangerous passes, and top land at high speed.
+Pilots had to manoeuvre their aircraft under cloud and through dangerous passes, and to land at high speed.
 This was a practice demanding good visibility, but the weather over the mountains of the Owen Stanley range is characterised by frequent storms, vertical drafts, and mists which rise from the jungle floor.
-The first landing at Wau was made by Ernest Mustard in a de Havilland D.H.37 on 19 April 1927.
+The first landing at Wau was made on 19 April 1927.

 After the start of the Pacific War between Japan and the Allied powers, Wau became an evacuation centre, receiving refugees from Lae and Salamaua.
 Non-native women and children were evacuated, while men of military age were called up for service in the New Guinea Volunteer Rifles, which was the local militia unit.
 The civilians were at first evacuated by civilian aircraft, but as the Japanese drew closer, bombing Wau on 23 January 1942, it became too dangerous to fly without fighter escort, which was unavailable.
 This left some 250 European and Asian men stranded.
 These refugees made a hazardous journey over the Owen Stanley range on foot by way of Kudjeru and Tekadu to Bulldog, a disused mining settlement where there was an airfield, and thence down the Lakekamu river to the sea.